-This concentration is available to all M.Div. and M.A.Min. students since all required courses are offered fully online.
-It is designed to provide foundational training for individuals seeking to plant a new church.
-Concentration completers will be prepared to develop a vision for a new church, organize teams and a support network to launch a new church, plan worship services and welcoming experiences, and create and implement systems to sustain a new church.
+This concentration is designed to provide foundational training for individuals seeking to plant a new church.
+Students who complete this concentration will be prepared to develop a vision for a new church, organize teams and a support network to launch a new church, plan worship services and welcoming experiences, and create and implement systems to sustain a new church.
 Concentration courses include: